rust-stuco/lectures/week6/slides.md

 ```

 * Note that we don't need to annotate anything with `#[cfg(tests)]`
-* We can now also run test file using the _name_ of the file with
+* We can now also run test files using the _name_ of the file with
 `cargo test --test integration_test`